SysKitTeam/docs-securitymanager/product-updates/security-manager-3-release-note.md

 description: This article describes what's new and improved in the latest version of SysKit Security Manager.
 ---

 SysKit Security Manager is centralized __SharePoint and Office 365 security reporting and management tool__.
-It was created to help SharePoint global and site collection administrators with controlling the security in their SharePoint and Office 365 environment.
+It was created to help SharePoint Global and Site Collection Administrators with controlling the security in their SharePoint and Office 365 environment.

 Tool has gone through some changes since the last version.
 One of those changes is that entering password for SharePoint Online directy into SysKit Security Manager is no longer required.
 From now on we are using the default sign in experience.